Author Archives: Chris S

 Berm and patrol road, alongside the Niger border in the northern Tenere close to the Chirfa piste.

-The answer seems to have been an attempt to seal it’s southern borders with a series of double berms (car-blocking sand walls) integrated between impassable natural topography, just as Morocco has done in the Western Sahara.
-These berms (below, black) are backed up by border access and patrol roads (red, below), and scores of bases, some with huge runways (left).
-They run near continuously from the In Amenas area south of Ghadames in Libya all the way round to Bordj Moktar and beyond.
-West of there towards Tindouf the Erg Chech acts as a natural berm.
+These efforts may be funded by the EU or other agencies and the berms (part-mapped below, in black) are backed up by new military access- and patrol roads (red, below), all linking scores of bases, some with huge runways (above) in the middle of nowhere.
+They run near continuously from the In Amenas oil producing area south of Ghadames in Libya, all the way round to Bordj Moktar and beyond.
+West of there towards Chenachen or Tindouf, the Erg Chech acts as a natural berm.

-The 900km High Atlas Traverse is now online with the maop getting 1000 views a day.
-Download the gpx files at the link above.
 The H.A.T is like the TMT: quiet backroads and mostly easy trails – but it follows the mountain watershed via the highest motorable passes.
 Only about 15% overlaps the TMT and it reaches up to 3340 metres (nearly 11,000′) and permanently stays above 1500m from Stage 1 onwards.
 Bigger bikes and longer vehicles may struggle on some of the climbs.
 More on the link above and some pics from our recce below.

 For centuries camels were the way to go in the Sahara.
 Introduced from Arabia around 0AD, they proved to be ideally adapted to transporting heavy loads without needing water (providing they was daily herbage or straw).
 A couple of centuries ago huge caravans numbering thousands of camels would transport salt, slaces or sold from the souks of the Sahel.
-Today, camelling is still a satisfying way to travel in the desert.
-You don’t ride; the camels carry all the provisions.
-But besides the obvious motos, 4x4s and aircraft, here are some other ways people have chosen to cross the great Sahara.

 Steam Powered Landship